Typhoon Tingting: Meteorological history

 On June 24, 2004, an area of low pressure associated with developing convection formed about 1,110 km to the east-southeast of Guam.
 Early the next day, as the system began to intensify, the Japan Meteorological Agency (JMA) began monitoring the low pressure as a tropical depression.
 With low wind shear and favorable diffluence, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert for the storm at 0000 UTC, classifying it as Tropical Depression 11W twelve hours later.
 The depression traveled towards the northwest along the edge of a mid-latitude ridge.
 Outer bands began developing around the system, although the ridge to its north restricted outflow.
-About 24 hours after the JMA designated the depression, the agency upgraded it to a tropical storm and named it Tingting, which was contributed by Hong Kong and is a fairly common pet name for young girls.
+About 24 hours after the JMA designated the depression, the agency upgraded it to a tropical storm and named it Tingting.
+(Note: The name Tingting (Cantonese: 婷婷, [tʰɪŋ˨˩ tʰɪŋ˨˩]) was contributed by Hong Kong and is a feminine given nickname meaning "graceful" in Cantonese.)
 At 0600 UTC on June 26, the JTWC also classified Tingting as a tropical storm.

 As Tingting tracked northwestward, it continued to develop outflow in all directions.
 The storm slowly intensified as it traveled towards the Mariana Islands, strengthening into a severe tropical storm early on June 27.
 Later that day, a ragged eye began to form.
 The ridge influencing the track of Tingting moved eastward, causing the storm to begin a gradual turn towards the north At 0000 UTC on June 28, the JTWC upgraded the storm to a minimal typhoon, the equivalent of a Category 1 hurricane on the Saffir–Simpson scale, and the JMA followed about six hours later.
 Several hours later, Tingting passed through the central Mariana Islands, tracking near the small island of Sarigan, while continuing to intensify.
 At 0900 UTC, the typhoon reached its peak intensity with winds of 150 km/h according to both agencies and a minimum pressure of 955 hPa.
 With low wind shear, further strengthening was anticipated as it neared the Bonin Islands.
 However, the typhoon began to weaken due to increasing dry air and decreasing sea surface temperatures.
 On June 30, Tingting passed within 95 km east of Iwo Jima.
 Later that day, the storm's eye dissipated as convection around the center of circulation weakened.